SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/west.cloud.rst

     if an SSHFS is mounted when an instance is rebooted, the instance will be unreachable.
     Likewise,
-    inatances booted from an image created from an instance with an SSHFS mounted are unreachable.
+    instances booted from an image created from an instance with an SSHFS mounted are unreachable.

 Shared, persistent storage accessible via SSHFS is set up for user :kbd:`nemo` on :kbd:`nemo@ncnfs1.neptune.uvic.ca`.
 It is only accessible from :kbd:`west.cloud` instances.